gazebosim/docs/harmonic/ros2_overview.md

 This figure illustrates the concept of composition.
 The left diagram captures the idea of not using composition.
 All the three example nodes are standalone nodes, and they can talk via interprocess communication using the bridge.
-The center diagram represents the scenario where we can use composition and our own ROS container between Gazebo and the bridge, but there's an additional consumer node outside that we cannot control.
+The center diagram represents the scenario where we can use composition with a ROS container created by a `ros_gz` launch file containing both Gazebo and the bridge, and an additional consumer node outside that we cannot control.
 All communication between Gazebo and the bridge is intraprocess and interprocess between the external consumer node and the bridge.